pypeit/PypeIt/doc/index.rst

 Contributors
 ============

-*PypeIt* is an open-source, community developed package.
-Astronomers are encouragaed to join the project and should review the :doc:`codeconduct` and :doc:`development` notes.
+``PypeIt`` is an open-source, community developed package.
-The would also likely benefit by first contacting the lead developers (JXP, JFH).
+Astronomers are encouraged to join the project and should review our :doc:`codeconduct` and :doc:`development`.
+We would also appreciate if you contact the lead developers (JXP, JFH) before beginning development activities.

-The following persons have contributed substantially to the development of PypeIt.
+The following persons have contributed substantially to the development of ``PypeIt``.

 * J Xavier Prochaska
 * Joseph F. Hennawi